ballerina-platform/module-ballerinax-postgresql/ballerina/Package.md

 This package provides the functionality required to access and manipulate data stored in a PostgreSQL database.

 ### Prerequisite
 It is required to import the PostgreSQL driver dependency in order to connect to a PostgreSQL database.
-The `ballerinax/postresql.driver` package bundles the latest PostgreSQL driver so that postgresql connector can be used in Ballerina projects easily.
+The `ballerinax/postgresql.driver` package bundles the latest PostgreSQL driver so that the postgresql connector can be used in Ballerina projects easily.

 ```ballerina
 import ballerinax/postgresql.driver as _;